statistik-aargau/propop/README.md

 The package was developed for use with
 [population data](https://www.pxweb.bfs.admin.ch/pxweb)
 and [projection scenarios](https://www.bfs.admin.ch/bfs/en/home/statistics/population/population-projections/national-projections.html)
 from the Swiss Federal Statistical Office (FSO).
-But you can also use your own input data.
+The current scenarios are available for the years 2025-2055.

 `propop` uses the same matrix calculation method as the FSO ([2020](https://github.com/statistik-aargau/propop-additional-resources/blob/358ffa280f3777af34d3ac4b2782c1171ed93beb/FSO_2020_Meth_scenarios%20cant.pdf); only available in French)